fbpx

 When active, schizophrenia can cause a person to lose the ability to tell what is real and what isn’t.
 Like other illnesses, the frequency, duration, and severity of symptoms varies from person to person.
 However, in people with schizophrenia, the incidence of severe psychotic symptoms often diminishes as the person ages.
 Taking medications inconsistently, stressful events, and using illicit drugs or alcohol can increase symptoms.

-The symptoms of schizophrenia are divided into three categories, disorganized, positive, and negative:
+The symptoms of schizophrenia are divided into three categories: disorganized, positive, and negative.

 Disorganized symptoms – Disordered and confused thinking and speech, trouble thinking logically, and sometimes abnormal body movements and bizarre behavior.